buhari15/Stream_Iot_to_MongoDB/README.md

 # Streaming IoT data to MongoDB

-The data source can be found on the following link.
+The data source can be found on the following link.<br> [Raw data](https://www.kaggle.com/code/garystafford/iot-telemetry-demo-notebook)
-[Raw data](https://www.kaggle.com/code/garystafford/iot-telemetry-demo-notebook)

 There are  5 python scripts in this project.